 Zöe Horsham and Ashleigh Haydock-Symonds are PhD students at University of Kent.

-Hirotaka Imada is a postdoctoral researcher at Kochi University of Technology.
+Hirotaka Imada is a lecturer at Royal Holloway, University of London, United Kingdom.

 Hiu Ching Tai, Wing Lam Lau , Tsz Lui Shum, and Yuqing Zeng were students at the University of Hong Kong during the academic year 2020-2021.

-Hiu Tang Chow was a teaching assistant at the Department of Psychology, University of Hong Kong.
+Hiu Tang Chow was a teaching assistant at the Department of Psychology, University of Hong Kong during the academic year 2020-2021.

 Gilad Feldman is an assistant professor at the Department of Psychology, University of Hong Kong.